uctv9805/msp3-flask-sqlalchemy/README.md

 - All content for the site was written by myself.

-- The magnifying glass icon and the copyright icon were from Font Awesome [Font Awesome](https://fontawesome.com/)
+- The icons used throughout the site were from Font Awesome [Font Awesome](https://fontawesome.com/)

-- Color palette was generated by coolors.co [coolors.co] (https://coolors.co/)

-### Media

-As the actual aforementioned artist, I created all of the media used throughout the website myself.

-- All illustrations were drawn by me, Ashley Marshall - This includes the background images.